 - You easily pick it up, do some calculations and when not needed you just throw it somewhere.
 No laptops or phones required.

 - Last but not least: you can program it!
-I have spend a considerable portion of my time at highschool just doing that.
+I have spend a considerable portion of my highschool creating silly games on the TI-83.

 The ESP32 wifi calculator consists three steps: